 6. BE FOCUSED – BUILD A BRAND

-In addition to being focused is building an unbeatable brand around that area of specialization.
-Aliko Dangote so much believes in the power of brand, he built an unrivaled brand and it is paying him off today.
-This what he said about building a brand:
+In addition to being focused is building an unbeatable brand in that area of specialization.
+Aliko Dangote so much believes in the power of branding that he built an unrivaled brand.
+Here’s what he once said about building a brand:

 7. POSSESS THE SPIRIT OF BUSINESS

 We will not override the fact that some certain traits are inborn.
 However, this should not be a source of discouragement or excuse for not succeeding in life because everyone is born with all it takes to succeed.
-All I’m saying here is that some people have business flowing in their blood.
+True, some people have business flowing in their blood.
 They have this entrepreneurial spirit such that all they think, say, do is all about business.
-Since determination makes virtually every goal possible to achieve, you can still key into this way of life whether it is in born or not.
+But since determination makes virtually every goal possible to achieve, you can still key into this way of life whether it is inborn or not.

 8. WORK, WORK, WORK REAL HARD

-More work and less play is actually one of the core principles that got Dangote where he is today.
-You must sweat before you are rewarded, you must fogo some pleasures to earn the treasures you desire.
+More work, less play is actually one of the core principles that got Dangote where he is today.
+You must sweat before you are rewarded, you must forgo some pleasures to earn the treasures you desire.
 This is how he put it:

 9. CREATE VALUE

 If you want to become an established successful businessman, your number one aim should never be money.
-It is true that money is very important and even indispensable but that should not be your end but the means to your end.
+It is true that money is very important and even indispensable but that should not be your end.
 If you make money your end, you may make it but you’ll hardly be established, you’ll possibly fade away with time.
 Dangote was bent on adding value to the life of people.
 If his aim was just money-making, he may have been satisfied with importing cement because he made fortune out of it.
-But in other to achieve his mission which is “To provide your basic needs”, Dangote had to go about establishing factories all over the country and even beyond, providing thousands of employment opportunities.
+But in other to achieve his mission, Dangote had to go about establishing factories all over the country and even beyond, providing thousands of employment opportunities.
 Once asked what he’ll love to be remembered for, Dangote gave this reply:

 10. PAY THE COMPETITION PRICE

-Another very important business strategy that made Aliko Dangote what he is today is that he knows the way around healthy competition.
-He used selling quality goods at cheaper or more affordable prices than his competitors to gain a huge customer loyalty.
-This however, requires some sacrifice.
-And you will only be able to pay this price if money is not your end, that is your major aim.
+Another very important business strategy that made Aliko Dangote what he is today is that he knows the way around a healthy competition.
+He used selling quality goods at more affordable prices than his competitors to gain a huge customer loyalty.
+This, however, requires some sacrifice.
+And you will only be able to pay this price if money is not your major aim.
 One of Dangote’s popular quotes is: